openstack/openstack-manuals/doc/cli-reference/source/monasca.rst

 ``--metric-name <METRIC_NAME>``
   Name of the metric.

-``--metric-dimensions <KEY1=VALUE1,KEY2=VALUE2...>``
+``--metric-dimensions <KEY1=VALUE1,KEY2,KEY3=VALUE2...>``
-  key value pair used to specify a metric dimension.
-  This can be specified multiple times, or once with parameters separated by a comma.
+  key value pair used to specify a metric dimension or just key to select all values of that dimension.This can be specified multiple times, or once with parameters separated by a comma.
 Dimensions need quoting when they contain special chars [&,(,),{,},>,<] that confuse the CLI parser.